 Deposit N/A Tuition Plans Payment in installments is possible.
 Refund / Guarantee For our students who reach a minimum quiality and would need Codecool's help in lending a job, we offer a job guarantee and a refund.

-Minimum Skill Level none Prep Work none Placement Test No Interview Yes
+Minimum Skill Level Intermediate level of English Prep Work none Placement Test Yes Interview Yes